 Where can I pull an all-nighter?

 First of all.
 Don’t.
-If you really, really need to, the Law Library is the new 24 hour space on campus you need to make sure you have your student card to swipe in for access.
-Quad computer labs are also open all night, but be aware that campus security come through both areas and check on you every hour after midnight.
+If you really, really need to, Quad computer labs are open all night, but be aware that campus security come through both areas and check on you every hour after midnight.
+The Law Library also has a new 24 hour space during exam periods.
+Just make sure you have your student card to swipe in for access!

 How do I get my timetable for next trimester?

 You can make and find your personal timetable on the ‘My Student Profile’ tab on MyUNSW.